strongbrain001/2021SummerDGMD-S-17-finalProject/README.md

 Instruction for running features are in each feature folder as md file

+Training data collected by myself are in Line_following folder as road_following_dataset_xy_2021-07-26_13-33-12.zip

+and in Collision_avoidance folder as dataset.zip

-No software installation needed since we could access the jetson through the web
+No software installation in the computer needed since we could access the jetson through the web

 Demo video on https://youtu.be/niHB4OgY6lk